Foresight Sports GCHawk Launch Monitor Review – Seamless Performance

 The GCHawk is a very high-end, professional-grade launch monitor.
 Branded with the tagline “welcome to freedom”, it utilizes the same tracking technology as the GCQuad but is designed to be mounted overhead for a hands-off experience.

-There’s no question that the GCHawk is one of the most advanced, powerful launch monitors on the market.
+There’s no question that the GCHawk is one of the most advanced and powerful launch monitors on the market.
 At the time of writing, it’s the most expensive offering in Foresight Sports’ professional launch monitor lineup.

 In this Foresight Sports GCHawk review, I’ll take an in-depth look at the launch monitor.
 I’ll look not only at how well it measures ball and swing data, but also at the convenience factor of the overhead mounting, the usability, the multi-sport capability, and how it stacks up against other similarly priced products.